epfl-ada/ada-2022-project-brian/README.md

 ### Worldwide trends

 To begin with, it seems important to have a global vision of the repartition of breweries and users beforehand when analyzing if users usually prefer a beer from their own country.
 In fact, if the majority of the data are from the US, this would have an impact on our analysis.
-It will also be possible to see if the number of breweries in a contry and the average of beers by country are corraleted with the 'enthousiasm' of users.
+It will also be possible to see if the number of breweries in a country and the average of beers by country are corraleted with the 'enthousiasm' of users.
 In fact, it will help us to say, for the following, if a person preferences will be impacted by his region namely the choice of beers in the region and so what people drink in the country.
 A threshold on the number of reviews or grades can be used to define an “active” and "enthusiastic" user.

 ### Individual preferences